-There are many reasons a person might want to use a period-tracking app.
+There are many reasons someone might want to use a period-tracking app.
 One main reason is it can help predict when a person will have their next period.
-After a person has used the app for a few months, it can give a general idea on when someone’s next period might arrive.
-This can be helpful information for knowing when to carry menstrual products around.
+After someone has used the app for a few months, it can give a general idea on when their next period might arrive.
+This can be helpful information for knowing when to carry menstrual products.
 It can also help people who want to schedule activities around their period.

 Period apps can also be useful if someone is having difficulties with irregular, painful, or heavy periods.
-Sometimes, doctors and other healthcare professionals like to know when a person’s last period was or how long a person has bled for.
+Sometimes, doctors and other healthcare professionals like to know when a person’s last period was or how long it lasted.
 A period app helps a person keep track of this information.

 If someone is on the birth control pill, a period-tracking app can also help give reminders on when to stop and start taking the pill.
 The same goes for removing and inserting a Nuva Ring.

 If someone is trying to get pregnant, they might use a period-tracking app to help them figure out when they’re ovulating.
-Sometimes, people have a better chance of getting pregnant if they have sex during certain times in their cycle, like when they’re ovulating.
+Sometimes, people have a better chance of getting pregnant if they have sex during certain times in their cycle.

 One of the main drawbacks of using period-tracking apps is data privacy.
 Apps that track peoples’ periods record information about their bodies, health, and sex lives.
 This is how they try to predict things like when someone might be menstruating or not.
 But not everyone is comfortable with private companies having access to this kind of information!
 And, some apps have privacy policies that are unclear or out of date.
 That means it can be hard for someone using them to know if the app is sharing their information with other companies.
 It can also be hard to know what they might be sharing that information for.